palaeoware/trevosim/docs/algorithmconcepts.rst

 7) Masks are then mutated (user-defined chance of mutation per hundred bits per iteration, default 1.0), providing environmental change throughout the simulation.

+8) Optionally, other operations can occur during the iteration phase.
+For example, if requested, there can be mixing between playing fields.
+At half way through the simulation, a perturbation (elevated rates of environmental change) or ecosystsem engineering (organism environment feedback) can occur.
+The operation of these options is described under the relevant settings in the documentation.

-Once the requested number of species has been achieved, the simulation finishes, the character data of all extant taxa are appended to the character matrix (the fittest organism, or one of these, is selected if multiple organisms within a species are surviving).
+Once the requested number of species or iterations has been achieved, the simulation finishes.
+At this point (assuming the Sansomian speciation option is enabled), the character data of all extant taxa are entered inno the character matrix (the fittest organism, or one of these, is selected if multiple organisms within a species are alive).
 The final character matrix contains all extinct and extant species.

-If stripping of uninformative characters is requested, the number of characters, and species difference, are increased at the start of a run (using an empirically calculated factor based on the requested settings), and then informative characters are randomly subsampled at this stage to achieve the requested number of characters.
-A check for identical taxa is then conducted (the data are discarded and simulation repeated if the number of identical terminals is above a user-defined cutoff).
-The tree and character matrix are output through a customized logging system, which allows, e.g. standard (nexus/TNT) formats.
-See Supplementary Material, available on Zenodo, for examples of the output strings used in the current study.
+If stripping of uninformative characters is requested, the number of characters, and species difference, are increased at the start of a run and then informative characters are randomly subsampled at this stage to achieve the requested number of characters.
+A check for identical taxa is also conducted (the data are discarded and simulation repeated if the number of identical terminals is above a user-defined cutoff).
+End of run logs are then written, and the simulation terminates.

 Tree and speciation
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^